JoergHeseler/sip-example-999999999_111111111111111/README.md

 ## Background

-The dataset is part of the accompanying materials to the guideline **“Digitalisierung und Langzeitarchivierung von Porzellanfiguren für ihre Reproduktion”** (Digitisation and Digital Preservation of Porcelain Figures for Their Reproduction) published as part of the NFDI4Culture community's recommendations.
+This dataset is part of the accompanying materials to the guideline [**“Digitalisierung und Langzeitarchivierung von Porzellanfiguren für ihre Reproduktion”** (Digitization and Digital Preservation of Porcelain Figures for Their Reproduction)](https://doi.org/10.5281/zenodo.15481636) published as part of the NFDI4Culture community's recommendations.

-The guideline will be available on [Zenodo](https://doi.org/10.5281/zenodo.15481636) soon.

 ## Repository Contents